 - 1. Make sure the generator is on a solid, flat, level surface. - 2.
 Disconnect all electrical loads from the generator.
-Never start or stop the generator with electrical devices plugged in or turned on. - 3.
-Turn the fuel switch to desired fuel source.
-When the Switch is in the Gasoline position, the generator is ready to start with Gasoline.
-When the Switch is in the LPG position, the generator is ready to start with propane.
+Never start or stop the generator with electrical loads connected. - 3.
+Turn the Fuel Switch to desired fuel source.
+When the Fuel Switch is in the Gasoline position, the generator is ready to start with Gasoline.
+When the Fuel Switch is in the LPG position, the generator is ready to start with propane.
+When the Fuel Switch is in the Natural Gas(NG) position, the generator is ready to start with methane.

-4. Switch OFF Low Idle
+4. Turn off Low Idle Switch

-The low idle switch is located next to the push start button on the panel.
-Flip the switch down to disable low idle when starting the generator.
+The Low Idle Switch is located next to the push start button on the panel.
+Flip the Low Idle Switch down to disable low idle when starting the generator.